Bayesian Solution Uncertainty Quantification for Differential Equations: Updating prior beliefs for fixed but unknown ODE solution

-This section describes a sequential auxiliary variable sampling scheme used to interrogate the model after each update.
-Model interrogations occur at times $a=s_1,<s_2<\ldots<s_N=b$ and model evaluations occur at a possibly different vector of times of interest, $\bf{t}$ .
-There are many ways to generalize the basic one-step-ahead sampling scheme, some of which are discussed in Section \ref{sec:discussion}.
+This section describes a sequential sampling scheme to interrogate the model after each update.
+Model interrogations occur at pre-determined discretization grid locations ${\bf s}=(s_1,\ldots,s_N)$, while the resulting sequence of posterior solution models can be computed at a possibly different vector of time points, ${\bf t}$.
+There are many ways to generalize this basic one-step-ahead sampling scheme, as discussed in Section \ref{sec:discussion}.